MichiHo/studienprojekt/README.md

 ## Python requirements

 The requirements from `requirements.txt` need to be installed, preferrably in a virtual environment.
+Python Version 3.7 or above is required.

 ## MMSegmentation